DaviRain-Su/zigQuant/examples/README.md

 - Use `getMeta()` to list all available markets

 ### Memory leaks
-- All examples use `std.testing.allocator` patterns
+- All examples use `std.heap.GeneralPurposeAllocator`
-- Check `defer` statements for cleanup
+- Check `defer` statements for cleanup (especially for `toString()` results)
-- Run with `--summary all` to verify
+- Proper memory management with defer blocks for allocated strings

 ---